A Christmas Duel

-"A Christmas Duel" is a special Christmas duet recorded by the Swedish rock band The Hives and American singer-songwriter Cyndi Lauper.
-It was available as a single on November 19, 2008.
-It debuted at No. 6 on the Swedish Singles Charts published on December 28, and has since reached a peak at No. 4.
+"A Christmas Duel" is a Christmas duet recorded by the Swedish rock band the Hives and American singer-songwriter Cyndi Lauper.
+It was available as a single on 19 November 2008.
+It debuted at No. 6 on the Swedish Singles Chart published on 28 December, and later reached a peak at No. 4.
 It was released as a vinyl one-sided 7", a CD 5" single, and as download (all in Sweden only).

 The song juxtaposes "really sweet music and nasty lyrics".
 As for how the collaboration took place, The Hives' lead singer Pelle Almqvist stated: "We came up with the song and we figured it was a duet, and we'd always hoped to do a duet with Cyndi Lauper."

-"A Christmas Duel" also appears on NO HO HO: Alternative Christmas Holiday Anthems, released on November 10, 2009.
+"A Christmas Duel" also appears on No Ho Ho: Alternative Christmas Holiday Anthems, released on 10 November 2009.